-- Documents such as minutes of meeting, decisions, statements of accounts, award letters, letters of appointments, etc., need to be uploaded as required; wherever these are in bulk, hyperlinks to the appropriate website be given. - There could be some variation in the metrics from the QIF; this is due to rendering it to the IT format for online submission.
+- Documents such as minutes of meeting, decisions, statements of accounts, award letters, letters of appointments, etc., need to be uploaded as required; wherever these are in bulk, hyperlinks to the appropriate website be given. - There could be some variation in the metrics from the QIF; this is due to rendering it to the IT format for online submission. - The list of documents to be uploaded is only suggestive.
+If the Institution has any other relevant documents to substantiate its claims, the same may also be uploaded.

-Data Templates/Documents - Quantitative Metrics (Q_nM)
+Data Templates / Documents - Quantitative Metrics $(Q_nM)$